Is Chewing Gum Good For Your Oral Health?

 Chewing gum graphic

-Bonus bites: In addition to the oral health benefits, chewing gum has also been known to improve cognitive functions such as memory, comprehension, and response time.
+Bonus bites: In addition to its oral health benefits, chewing gum has been known to improve cognitive functions such as memory, comprehension, and response time.
 Sweet!

 Share this article